NikkaLuna/AI-News-ETL-Pipeline-with-Airflow/README.md

 Running the Notebook:

 1. Navigate to the project directory.
+2. Activate your virtual environment (see Installation and Setup section).

-2. Start the Jupyter Notebook server:
+4. Start the Jupyter Notebook server:
     ```bash
     jupyter notebook
     ```

-3. Open ETL.ipynb in your browser and follow along with the code cells.
+5. Open ETL.ipynb in your browser and follow along with the code cells.

 ## Usage